The Pantry Needs These Simple Items

 Yeast:

-I purchase the brand SAF Yeast for my bread and biscuits.
+My favorite brand is SAF Yeast for my bread and biscuits.
 Period.
-I have not had good luck with other yeast brands.
-I store the amount of yeast I will use for a month in the refrigerator.
+I haven’t had good luck with other yeast brands.
+I store in the refrigerator the amount of yeast I’ll use for the month.
 The key is to have fresh ingredients if you want good baking results, and that includes the yeast.

 The rest of the packages I store in my freezer.
 They have lasted five years for me in the freezer, if unopened.
-If you can’t find it where you live, you can buy it online: Saf Instant Yeast, 1 Pound Pouch
+If you can’t find the yeast where you live, you can buy it online: Saf Instant Yeast, 1 Pound Pouch

 Crackers:

-Need I say more.
-Crackers are great with chili, soups, and topped with your favorite chicken salad made with mayonnaise.
-Please practice making hardtack, here is my recipe.
+Need I say more?
+Crackers are great with chili, and soups, and topped with your favorite chicken salad made with mayonnaise.
+Please practice making hardtack, my recipe link is shown below.
 It’s a great type of cracker that can be stored for years if made as indicated in the recipe.
 Add it to your bowls of soup to fill the belly when needed.
 Hardtack Recipe

 Peanut Butter: